De Zeven Provinciën-class frigate: Counterpiracy operations

 Ships of the De Zeven Provinciën class have been involved in counter-piracy operations off the Horn of Africa.
 The untraditional target set (i.e., small slow-moving or even static surface targets) can apparently be challenging for doppler radars designed to take on "high end" threats.
 However, according to Jane's International Defence Review:

 [The RNLN has] reported great success using tailored surface-search software for the APAR sets fitted to the De Zeven Provinciën-class frigates deployed on antipiracy roles.
 By sacrificing some of APAR's high-end antiaircraft warfare capabilities, which were deemed unnecessary for the antipiracy role, its performance and resolution were improved in the surface-search role.

 Export

+In June 2013, it was reported that Brazil was showing interest in the De Zeven Provinciën-class frigates.

-On 30 November 2017, Alion Canada submitted a proposal based on the De Zeven Provinciën class for the Canadian Single Class Surface Combatant Project.
-Damen Group, as builder of the De Zeven Provincien-class frigates, was part of Alion's team in this proposal.
+On 30 November 2017, Alion Canada submitted a proposal based on the De Zeven Provinciën class for the Canadian River-class destroyer (2030s).
+Damen Group, as builder of the De Zeven Provinciën-class frigates, was part of Alion's team in this proposal.
+The proposed design has been adapted to the Canadian requirements.
+As a result, the Goalkeepers CIWS has been replaced, the design features more guns and it has different sensors and radars.

+In May 2024, it was reported that the De Zeven Provinciën-class frigates might be sold after they have been retired from the Royal Netherlands Navy.

 Replacement

-In 2020 it was announced that these intensively used ships will not be replaced as planned around 2025.
+In 2020, it was announced that these intensively used ships will not be replaced as planned around 2025.
+Instead the ships will stay five years longer in service.
 The Royal Netherlands Navy and the German Navy will cooperate towards a joint platform design to replace both the Sachsen-class frigates and De Zeven Provinciën-class frigates from 2030–2035 onwards.
+In December 2023 it was reported that the letter to start the replacement project for the De Zeven Provinciën-class frigates, the so-called A-brief, had been delayed.

+In March 2024, the State Secretary for Defence sent a letter to the Tweede Kamer in which plans to replace the current De Zeven Provinciën class air defense frigates with a new class of four new air defense frigates were announced.
+The four new ships are estimated to cost more than €3.5 billion and the first ship is expected to be operational in 2036.
+The Dutch Damen Group will have a main role in the construction of the new ships.
+Several systems of the De Zeven Provinciën-class frigates will also be reused for the new air defense frigates, including APAR Block 2-radars, 127mm naval guns, Naval Strike Missiles and Tomahawk missiles.